const : Any

 cannot distinguish between integers and real

 numbers.
-To accomodate for
+To accommodate for

 those cases, JSON Schema considers a real number with a zero fractional part to

 be equal to the corresponding integer.
-For example, in JSON Schema, 1
+For example, in JSON Schema, 1 is

-considered to be equal to 1.0
+considered to be equal to 1.0.

 Examples